Bruno Mars videography

 In 2021, Mars released a collaborative album with Anderson .Paak, as Silk Sonic, called An Evening with Silk Sonic, which generated videos for "Leave the Door Open", "Skate" and "Smokin out the Window".
 The former music video won Best R&B and Best Editing at the 2021 MTV Video Music Awards, as well as Video of the Year at the 2021 Soul Train Music Awards.
 "Smokin out the Window" won Video of the Year at the BET Awards 2022 and Video of the Year at the 2022 Soul Train Music Awards.
+In 2024, Mars and Daniel Ramos directed music videos for the former's collaborations "Die with a Smile" with Lady Gaga, "Apt." with Rosie, and in 2025, "Fat Juicy & Wet" with Sexyy Red.
+In 2025, "Die with a Smile" won Favorite Music Video at the American Music Awards and "Apt." won the MTV Video Music Award Japan for Best Collaboration.

 Mars directed ten videos with Cameron Duddy, which earned them recognition at several award shows, including nominations for MTV Video Music Award for Best Direction on "Uptown Funk" and "24K Magic".
 The artist also directed six videos with Florent Dechard.
 Their work earned them an award for Video Director of the Year at the BET Awards 2021.
 Mars and Ben Winston's direction of Bruno Mars: 24K Magic Live at the Apollo (2017) earned them a nomination for a Primetime Emmy Award for Outstanding Music Direction.
 Mars has won five times Video of the Year at the Soul Train Music Awards.
 In addition to his music videos, Mars has starred in the movie Honeymoon in Vegas (1992) as Little Elvis and in Rio 2 (2014) as the voice of Roberto.
-Mars has additionally starred in television shows, including Sesame Street (2011) and Jane the Virgin (2016).
+Mars has additionally guest starred in television shows, including Sesame Street (2011) and Jane the Virgin (2016).
 He has also appeared in commercials for the clothing brand Bench, Vogue and Selvarey Rum.